kkoscielniak/digital-garden/knowledge/adhd.md

 This also means that my ADHD journey will become a recurring theme on this site.

+## Treatment

+I treat my ADHD with stimulants (modified-release methylphenidate tablets, 30mg/day) and therapy.

+The former enables me to think more clearly through the day.
+The latter teaches me how to live in the social-framework in which I feel like a misfit most of the time.

 ## Resources

 - ❗[Making ADHD your superpower](https://www.youtube.com/watch?app=desktop&v=I9LRSgxbQqM)